barakasamuel/Akan-name-generator/README.md

 # Akan-name-generator

 The **Akan Name Generator** is a simple web application that gives liveware an Akan name based on their birth date and gender.
-Akan names are got from the Akan people of Ghana and are traditionally given according to the day of the week a person is born.
+Akan names are got from the Akan Ghananians and are traditionally given according to the day of the week a person is born.

 ##  Contents